STealthy-and-haSTy/SublimeScraps/plugins/README.md

    Turns out that build variable substitutions are not applied in most standard commands.
 This shows how one could go about making such a command.

+ * **find_results_copy.py** is an example of seamlessly expanding the capabilities of Sublime to make it work the way you want.
+This provides a command that allows you to copy whole result lines from a Find in Files result buffer and have the line numbers that precede the text be removed automatically